bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

     If no Authors are provided in the YAML configuration file, it won't be possible to generate a DOI.
     See Section :ref:`Sections/05_Tools/04_Workflow_Provenance:YAML configuration file`

-You can see a couple of examples on previous published workflows:
+You can see some examples on previous published workflows:

 - **Java COMPSs Matrix Multiplication (using COMPSs 3.2):** https://doi.org/10.48546/workflowhub.workflow.484.1

 - **PyCOMPSs WordCount Example (using COMPSs 3.3):** https://doi.org/10.48546/workflowhub.workflow.635.1

+- **PyCOMPSs Matrix Multiplication, out-of-core using files.
+Example using DIRECTORY parameters executed at laptop, data persistence True (using COMPSs 3.3.1):** https://doi.org/10.48546/workflowhub.workflow.1046.1

 ..
 TIP::